 Table 1.
 The Result of Descriptive Statistical Analysis of Content Knowledge

-Ν Min Max Mean Std.
-Deviation

-Content

-Knowledge 11 26.7 86.7 63.34545 18.8568
+N Min Max Mean Std.
+Deviation Content Knowledge 11 26.7 86.7 63.34545 18.8568

 From Table 1, it could be seen that the minimum score of CK is 26.7 (poor) and the maximum score is 86.7 (very good).
 Besides obtaining the minimum and the maximum scores, the mean and the standard deviation of pre-service English teachers' CK is also presented.
-From 11 students, there were 2 pre-service English teachers who were in poor category and 2 pre-service English teachers who got fair category.
-Meanwhile, 6 pre-service English teachers obtained good category, and only 1 pre-service English teachers' CK is good in which the average of pre-service English teachers' CK is good in which the average score is 63.3 with the standard deviation of 18.8.
+From 11 students, there were 2 pre-service English teachers who were in poor category and 2 preservice English teachers who got fair category.
+Meanwhile, 6 pre-service English teachers obtained good category, and only 1 pre-service English teacher who achieved very good category.
+It means that the average of pre-service English teachers' CK is good in which the average score is 63.3 with the standard deviation of 18.8.